 Jump to:

-When I eat a steak, I feel great.
-I'm not hungry anymore, and I’m full of energy.
-Isn’t that how it's supposed to feel?
+When I eat a good steak, I feel satisfied.
+I'm not hungry an hour later, and I have steady energy.
+Isn't that how a real meal is supposed to feel?

 How To Pan Sear Strip Steak